suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Each of these uses happens at a different stage of the manifest lifecycle, so each has different requirements.

-It is assumed that the reader is familiar with the high-level firmware update architecture {{I-D.ietf-suit-architecture}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.
+It is assumed that the reader is familiar with the high-level firmware update architecture {{RFC9019}} and the threats, requirements, and user stories in {{I-D.ietf-suit-information-model}}.

 The design of this specification is based on an observation that the vast majority of operations that a device can perform during an update or Trusted Invocation are composed of a small group of operations: